for Veterans and the Public

 Q: How often is treatment successful?

-Other factors that affect the success of treatment:
+Factors that affect the success rates of treatment are:

 - Blood and liver iron levels